EzequielSosa99/EzequielSosa99/README.md

 ---

 ## 🚀 About Me
-Passionate about creating innovative and scalable solutions, with a focus on performance and code quality.
+Passionate about creating innovative and scalable solutions, with a strong focus on performance and code quality.
 A lover of continuous learning and technical challenges.
+Outside of coding, I’m passionate about the gym, football, and spending time with my cats.

 > *"Persevere and you will succeed"* 💪